ui5-community/wdi5/README.md

 ## FAQ/hints

-`wdi5` tests itself with `wdi5` - see the `test/`- and `test/ui5-app/test/e2e/` directory for a sample `wdio.conf.js`-files and sample tests.
+`wdi5` tests itself with `wdi5` - see the `test/`- and `test/ui5-app/test/e2e/` directory for sample `wdio.conf.js`-files and sample tests.

 Run `yarn test` for `wdi5` testing itself 😊

 ## License

-This work is dual-licensed under Apache 2.0 and the Derived Beer-ware License.
+This work is dual-licensed under Apache 2.0 and the Derived Beer-ware 🍺 License.
 The official license will be Apache 2.0 but finally you can choose between one of them if you use this work.

-When you like this stuff, buy [@vobu](https://twitter.com/vobu) or [@The_dominiK](https://twitter.com/The_dominiK) a beer when you see them.
+Thus, when you like this stuff, buy [@vobu](https://twitter.com/vobu) or [@The_dominiK](https://twitter.com/The_dominiK) a beer when you see them.